Book Arts, Archives, & Rare Books @ Boatwright

 Materials digitized from the Rare Books & Archives materials may be found on the Digital Collections page.

 The Book Arts Program exists to enrich the creative and scholarly culture at the University of Richmond by promoting the history and art of the book as a mode of communication, expression, and education.
 While exploring historic and contemporary book structure and craft, the goals of the Book Arts Studio include: creating a hands-on learning space for interdisciplinary projects; developing a program of educational courses, workshops, discussions, presentations, and exhibits; building collaborative partnerships across campus and the community; and highlighting the diverse library resources available for research into the history of the book.

 The Book Arts Studio facilitates drop-in student maker events in the library and works with faculty, students, and staff on projects ranging from bound oral histories, linoleum block printing, poster design, introductory bookbinding workshops, and comic making, among others.
-If you would like to schedule a tour of the studio or have an idea for a class or staff project with a book arts focus, contact Jen Thomas, Book Arts Studio Coordinator, for more information.
+Additional information is available on the Book Arts Program guide.
+If you would like to schedule a tour of the studio or have an idea for a class with a book arts focus, contact Jen Thomas, Book Arts Studio Coordinator, for more information.

 Designed to support our Book Arts program, the Book Arts related collections combine technical manuals, descriptive and historical works, and artists' books and creations.
 Manuals and artists' books are housed in the Book Arts Studio or Rare Book Room, while more general descriptive and historical works are located in the circulating collection.
 All are noted as part of the Book Arts Collection, so that the collection may be searched as a whole.
 For additional information, please see the Book Arts guide.

 The University Archives are housed in and administered by the Virginia Baptist Historical Society, located in a separate wing of Boatwright Memorial Library.
-Further information is available on their website at http://www.baptistheritage.org or via phone at 804-289-8437.
+Further information is available on their website at http://www.baptistheritage.org.